Cortical Mastoidectomy

 - Post-op hearing changes.

-📝 All the topics and questions mentioned in this post are explained in detail in my ENT notes - built for exam success and clinical understanding.
-Get full access by purchasing the notes.
+📝 All topics and questions from this post are explained in detail in my Premium ENT Notes, which are designed for clinical understanding and exam success.